The Healthy Gut Podcast Ep.65

 About The Host

-Rebecca Coomes is an author, entrepreneur, passionate foodie and intrepid traveller.
+Rebecca Coomes is a nutritionist, author, podcast host, entrepreneur and passionate foodie.
 She transformed her health after a lifetime of chronic illness, and today guides others on their own path to wellness.
-She is the founder of The Healthy Gut, a platform where people can learn about gut health and how it is important for a healthy mind and body and coaches people on how to live well with SIBO.
+She is the founder of The Healthy Gut, a platform where people can learn about gut health and how it is important for a healthy mind and body and consults with people on how to live well with SIBO.
 Rebecca is the author of the world’s first cookbooks for people treating Small Intestinal Bacterial Overgrowth (SIBO) and the host of the SIBO cooking show and The Healthy Gut podcast.

 Glenys